CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 One important detail to note is that the pixel by pixel multiplication occurs in the RGB space.
 From a theoretical perspective, it is preferable that each pixel is first transformed to the Hue, Saturation,Value (HSV) color space, and the value is then multiplied by the hillshade and slope shade value, before being transformed back into the RGB color space.
 In practical terms however, the RGB space multiplication is a very reasonable approximation.

-In one final tweak, the brightness of the output image is increased by 40%, in order to offset the average reduction in brightness caused by multiplying layers together.
+In one final tweak, the brightness of the output image is increased by 40%, in order to offset the average reduction in brightness caused by multiplying the layers together.

 The final product is visible below: